-- Complete intake assessments which includes risk assessment, diagnostic impressions, level of care determinations, treatment plans and when appropriate, linkage/referral.
+- Complete intake assessments which includes risk assessment, diagnostic impressions, level of care determinations, treatment plans and case management (linkage/referral).

-- Handle crisis situations by evaluating risk for suicide, self-harm and harm to others and provide interventions to stabilize client when necessary.
+- Manage crisis situations by evaluating risk for suicide, self-harm and harm to others and provide interventions to stabilize client when necessary.

 - Participate in individual and group supervision as assigned.